linode/docs/docs/guides/tools-reference/basics/how-to-add-and-remove-sudo-access-in-ubuntu/index.md

     {{< /output >}}
     This implies that the user *mumbly* is part of the group *mumbly* and the group *sudo*.

 You can also remove `sudo` rights with `gpasswd`.
-If *mumbly* has abused the access, you can deney the access:
+If *mumbly* has abused the access, you can deny the access:

 1. Enter the command `sudo gpasswd -d mumbly sudo`.